Echocardiogram (Echo)

 What are the types of echo tests?

-• Transthoracic Echo: The most common type of echo.
-The technician places a small handheld device called a transducer (like a wand) on your chest and moves it around.
+- Transthoracic Echo: The most common type of echo.
+The technician places a small handheld tool called a transducer (like a wand) on your chest and moves it around.
 A lubricating gel may be used.
 The transducer sends painless soundwaves through your chest to your heart.
 As these ultrasound waves bounce off your heart, an image is created on the screen.
 Some testing machines can create 3D images during this type of echo.

 This article will focus on what to expect before, during, and after a transthoracic echo, as this is the most common type.

-How do I prepare for the test?
+How do I get ready for the test?

 The echo may be done in your provider’s office or in the hospital.
 For a transthoracic echo, there is nothing special to do before the test.
 You can eat and drink as normal before the echo.
 Ask your provider if you should take your normal medications before the test.